 \subsubsection{Hamagen}

 This contact tracing application was developed in Israel.
-It uses GPS to find out if the user has been in close contact with a person who tested positive for COVID-19.
-Private data from users will not leave the phone until the user agrees on \cite{Israel2020}.
+Hamagen uses GPS technology to find out if the user has been in close contact with a person who tested positive for \mbox{COVID-19}.
+In this application, for the sake of privacy, private data will not leave the smartphone until the user agrees on \cite{Israel2020}.